dreisigmeyer/triangulation/README.md

 ## The individual pieces of the code
-The general methodology used her is to first generate SQLite3 code using Python, and then to run the SQLite3 code to find the triangulation models.
+The general methodology used here is to first generate SQLite3 code using Python, and then to run the SQLite3 code to find the triangulation models.
 The Python code to generate each model is located in **src/[abcdef]_models** in the file **create\_[abcdef]\_models.py**.
 The generated SQLite3 code is placed into **src/tmp** as **create\_[abcdef]\_models.sql**.